brynbellomy/StateMachine-GCDThreadsafe/README.md

 ### The metamorphosis

-**StateMachine-GCDThreadsafe** will methods to your class to trigger events.
-In order to make the compiler happy you need to tell it that this methods will be there at runtime.
-You can achieve this by defining the header of an Objective-C category with one method per event (returning `BOOL`) and the method `-initializeStateMachine`.
-Just like this:
+**StateMachine-GCDThreadsafe** will dynamically add methods to your class to trigger events.
+In order to keep the compiler quiet, you need to tell it that these methods can be expected to exist at runtime.
+How?
+Simply define a class category.
+You can define it in your implementation file (if the methods need to be private), in your header (if they ought to be publicly callable), or spit between the two.

 ```objective-c
 @interface Subscription (StateMachine)